zarino/zarino.co.uk/_posts/2023-04-01-transmission-zerotier-one-docker-synology-dsm-7.md

 $ mkdir -p /volume1/docker/transmission/watch
 ```

 (Note from the future: I found downloads would fail with a “Permission denied” error unless the owner of the `/downloads` folder inside the container had execute permissions.
-Since I’d already verified—with `stat /volume1/files/Downloads`—that the folder was owned by UID `1024` and GID `100`, I ran `chmod u+x /volume1/files/Downloads` to ensure that the owner had execute rights.)
+Since I’d already verified—with `stat /volume1/files/Downloads`—that the folder was owned by my `zarino` user (UID `1027`, GID `100`), I ran `chmod u+x /volume1/files/Downloads` to ensure that the owner had execute rights.)

 With the folders created, I took [their recommended docker-compose file](https://registry.hub.docker.com/r/linuxserver/transmission/), and put it into `/volume1/docker/transmission/docker-compose.yml`, modifying the settings as required.
 I’ll explain some of them below.